aistabci/abci-docs/en/docs/abci-cloudstorage/cs-account.md

 ## Access Key

+An access key is issued to every Cloud Storage account.
 Access keys consist of an access key ID and a secret access key.
 Secret access keys are not allowed to be disclosed to third parties or put somewhere accessible by third parties.

 Cloud Storage account can have a maximum of two access keys.
 When using different clients, creating different access keys for each client is highly recommended.